yamanidev/mohamedyamani.com/src/content/blog/css-class-vs-id-selectors.md

 ## Thank you for reading!

 These were the differences between Classes and IDs, I hope you enjoyed reading the article!

-Follow my blog and my [Twitter](https://twitter.com/yamanidev) for more.

 Have a nice one!